|

 chassis in terms of your house's 120 volt, 60 cycle mains current.

-Each place in the chassis where there had been a connection of a
+Each place in the chassis where there had been a connection

 component to the